Free Speech and the Danger of Killing It

 - Popular thinker and Youtuber, Carl Benjamin (Sargon of Akkad) being banned for saying the n word with little acknowledgment of context, or the selectivity of the banning, or that it happened outside of the platforms actual and stated domain of concern.

-- A very long list of individuals being de-platformed from publishing or financial services such as Tommy Robinson, Lauren Southern, Alex Jones, Robert Spencer, myself.
+- A very long list of individuals being de-platformed from publishing or financial services such as Tommy Robinson, Lauren Southern, Alex Jones, Robert Spencer, and myself.
 Nick Monroe @nickmon1112 on Twitter does a great job of compiling lists of those affected by these companies.

 - The growing definition of alt-right to include anyone who thinks beyond the standard narrative held by mainstream media outlets, left and right, particularly concerning volatile topics such as race, gender and culture, topics that everyone has the right to speak on, since they are intimately influenced by default.